-CHAPTER 1 SO, WHAT IS THE WELL BUILDING STANDARDTM?
-How has it come about?
-A bit of background A quick snapshot of its 7 CONCEPTS CHAPTER 2 WHY SHOULD YOU BOTHER? · Is it really worth the effort? · Now is the time, and here's why · But why get the WELL building standardTM accreditation? pg.
-1C CHAPTER 3 ALL YOU NEED TO KNOW (AND MORE) ABOUT WELL'S 7 CONCEPTS pg.
-16 CHAPTER 4 HOW TO BECOME WELL CERTIFIED · Where do we start? · The process · Certification - a breakdown · Scoring · What on earth is a WELL Accredited Professional? pg.
-22 CHAPTER 5 WHO'S DOING IT? · CUNDALL'S 'One Carter Lane' London, UK · CBRE, Madrid (SP) · ARUP, Boston (USA) pg.
-30 CHAPTER 6 SO, WHAT NEXT? · Where is human-centred design going? · Where can you get help going forward? pg.
+CHAPTER 1 SO, WHAT IS THE WELL BUILDING STANDARDTM? pg.
+06 Where did it come from?
+A bit of background A quick snapshot of its 7 CONCEPTS CHAPTER 2 WHY SHOULD YOU BOTHER? pg.
+10 Is it really worth the effort?
+Now is the time, and here's why But why get the WELL building standardTM Certification?
+CHAPTER 3 ALL YOU NEED TO KNOW (AND MORE) ABOUT WELL'S 7 CONCEPTS pg.
+16 CHAPTER 4 HOW TO BECOME WELL CERTIFIED • Where do we start? • The process • Certification - a breakdown • Scoring • What is a WELL Accredited Professional? pg.
+22 CHAPTER 5 WHO'S DOING IT? • CUNDALL'S 'One Carter Lane' London, UK • CBRE, Madrid (SP) • ARUP, Boston (USA) pg.
+30 CHAPTER 6 SO, WHAT NEXT? · Where is human-centered design going? · Where can you get help going forward? pg.
 48